Values Guiding the Reno Jazz Festival

-The 2022 Festival will provide a more intensive and immersive learning experience for participants.
-Students will have more direct access to learn with and from clinicians and guest artists.
-The new Festival will also include multiple opportunities for participants to perform for live audiences in venues on and off campus.
+The Festival will provide a more intensive and immersive learning experience for participants.
+Students will have more direct access to Artist Educators and guest artists.
+Each student performance group, whether a solo, combo, choir or band, will have more time for feedback and coaching.

-The new non-competitive festival will allow for more time, energy, space and resources to be directed towards the educational and creative experience of each participating student.
-We recognize that the competition element of our festival has been centrally important for many schools and has proven to be an excellent motivating factor for students and programs.
-We also recognize that jazz and art in general, are innately non-competitive.
+We will host a non-competitive festival to allow more time, energy, space and resources to be directed towards the educational and creative experience of each participating student.
+While we understand that the competition element of our festival was important for many schools, we also recognize that jazz and art are innately non-competitive.
 To authentically embody this truth, the Reno Jazz Festival is now non-competitive.

 The Reno Jazz Festival builds new connections with the jazz community locally, nationally and internationally.
-The Festival will be deeply integrated into our local community, with the addition of free performances at venues throughout the city, giving students the opportunity to perform for live public audiences.
+The Festival will strengthen connections between schools and identify new ways to integrate into our local community.

-We embrace a renewed focus on living artists and maintain a strong connection to the current creative climates and musical evolutions taking place across the world.
-The Festival strives to expand participant’s creative and cultural horizons, giving them educational tools to put to work as they continue their musical journeys.
-It connects them to a history that is so central to the story of the United States and an art form that is very much alive and thriving today.
+We embrace a renewed focus on living artists and maintain a strong connection to current creative climates and musical evolutions, worldwide.
+The Festival strives to expand participants’ creative and cultural horizons, providing them with skills as they continue their musical journey.
+At the same time, we strive to connect them to a history that is central to the story of the United States and an art form that is very much alive and thriving today.